 Costa Coffee Logo

-The chain was purchased from its founders in 1995 by the British hotel and restaurant concern Whitbread.
+The chain was purchased by the British hotel and restaurant concern Whitbread in 1995.
 At this point, Costa owned 41 coffee shops.
-The new owner changed the emblem of the establishments to a more modern one, adding color to it.
+The new owner changed the establishments’ emblems to a more modern design, adding color.

 The main logo is verbal.
 It is made in the form of the inscription’ Costa’, which emphasizes the brand’s historical roots and helps with recognition.
 The unusual shape of the letter S in the inscription resembles steam rising from a hot cup.
 Capital letters indicate leading positions and popularity.